School of Government

 Christopher B. McLaughlin, Albert and Gladys Hall Coates Distinguished Assistant Professor of Public Law and Government, Tax Law

 Meredith Smith, Clerks of Court

-Shannon Tufts, Albert and Gladys Hall Coates Distinguished Term Assistant Professor and Director, Center of Public Technology
+Shannon Tufts, Albert and Gladys Hall Coates Distinguished Assistant Professor and Director, Center for Public Technology

 Gregory S. Allison, Governmental Accounting and Financial Reporting

 Alyson A. Grine, Albert and Gladys Hall Coates Distinguished Term Lecturer.
 Social Services Law